Cortical Divisive Normalization from Wilson-Cowan Neural Dynamics: Materials and Methods

 \subsubsection{Adaptive nature of kernel in Divisive Normalization}

 Previous physiological experiments on cats and macaques demonstrated that the effect of the surround on each cell does not come equally from all peripheral regions, showing up the existence of a spatially asymmetric surround \cite{Nelson1985, Deangelis94, Walker99, Cavanaugh02a, Cavanaugh02b}.
-As shown in Fig. \ref{fig_cohen} (top-left), the experimental cell response is suppressed and this attenuation due to the surround is greater when the grating patches are \emph{iso-oriented} and at the ends of the receptive field (as defined by the axis of preferred orientation) \cite{Cavanaugh02b}.
+As shown in Fig. \ref{fig_cohen}.a, the experimental cell response is suppressed due to the surround, and this attenuation is greater when the grating patches are \emph{iso-oriented} and at the ends of the receptive field (as defined by the axis of preferred orientation) \cite{Cavanaugh02b}.

 In the Divisive Normalization context, this asymmetry could be explained with non-isotropic interaction kernels.
 Depending on the texture of the surround, the interaction strength in certain direction may change.
 This would change the denominator, and hence the gain in the response.